vistafan12/discordjsamples/README.md

 # Discord.js Samples
-Sample that you can use to your bot written in Discord.js!
+Sample that you can use to your bot written in Discord.js
+## :P